ARA Historical Novel Prize Eligibility & Rules

 16. Copyright will remain with the author.

 17. Novels written by two or more authors in collaboration are eligible.
-Novels that are the collective work of a community group are ineligible.
+Novels that are the work of a community collective are ineligible.

 18. Posthumous entries will not be accepted.
 A novel will be disqualified if an author dies after their book is entered.